Tomboy: Association of tomboyism with lesbianism

 During the 20th century, Freudian psychology and backlash against LGBT social movements resulted in societal fears about the sexualities of tomboys, and this caused some to question whether tomboyism leads to lesbianism.
 Throughout history, there has been a perceived correlation between tomboyishness and lesbianism.
 For instance, Hollywood films would stereotype the adult tomboy as a "predatory butch dyke".
 Lynne Yamaguchi and Karen Barber, editors of Tomboys!
 Tales of Dyke Derring-Do, argue that "tomboyhood is much more than a phase for many lesbians"; it "seems to remain a part of the foundation of who we are as adults".
 Many contributors to Tomboys! linked their self-identification as tomboys and lesbians to both labels positioning them outside "cultural and gender boundaries".
 Psychoanalyst Dianne Elise's essay in 1995 reported that more lesbians noted being a tomboy than straight women.

 Misconception

-While some tomboys later reveal a lesbian identity in their adolescent or adult years, behavior typical of boys but displayed by girls is not a true indicator of one's sexual orientation.
-With raising female liberation and gender-neutral playgrounds (at least in the US) in the 21st century, an increasing number of girls could technically be considered "tomboys" without being referred to as "tomboys" because it is considered normal for girls to engage in physical activities, play equally with boys, and wear pants, masculine or gender-neutral clothing.
-The association between lesbianism and tomboyism is not only outdated but can also be disrespectful to both heterosexual women and lesbians.
+While some tomboys later reveal a lesbian identity in their adolescent or adult years, behavior typical of boys but displayed by girls is not an indicator of one's sexual orientation.
+With rising female liberation and gender-neutral playgrounds (at least in the US) in the 20th century, an increasing number of girls could technically be considered "tomboys" without being referred to as "tomboys" because it is now considered normal for girls to engage in physical activities, play equally with boys, and wear pants, masculine or gender-neutral clothing.
+This trend continued unabated into the 21st century.
+Any association between lesbianism and tomboyism is argued therefore to not only be outdated but also disrespectful to women.